 The schoolhouse was also a church on Sundays with the parson travelling from Big River.
 It became a movie theatre where a travelling projectionist would show old black and white silent movies.
 Of course, it was used for Credit Union and political meetings and the polling place on election day.

 The dance parties were usually held on Friday nights.
 They would last until three o'clock in the morning.
 A Saturday affair would have to end at midnight, in keeping with the Lords Day Act.
 Any violation of this, as well as the occasional dust-up, or drinking of liquor, would cause some upright citizen to go to the one telephone at Bodmin, located in Poriers’ store, to call the lone police constable whose jurisdiction had a radius of at least fifty miles from Big River.
 The police constable would often arrive after everyone had gone home, or else to find them all sober and happy.
 There were no known arrests at the Bodmin Schoolhouse.

 The Lavoie family were early settlers.
-Mr. Lavoie was a chef.
+Mr Lavoie was a chef.
 He cooked for the workers in lumber camps and later became a Bodmin farmer.
 There were seven siblings in the family.
-His specialty was rabbit stew and it was very good, as the crew on a wood-sawing outfit would remark, when he served them their noonday meal.
+His speciality was rabbit stew and it was very good, as the crew on a wood-sawing outfit would remark when he served them their noonday meal.